Current Projects

 Can Carrier Reuse

 Can Carrier Reuse will work with local breweries to reduce plastic waste by promoting the recycling and reuse of can carriers.
-Since receiving the Sustainable Finger Lakes mini-grant, we plan to implement a functional can carrier reuse program in the Ithaca area, in collaboration with Greenstar, Hopshire Farm & Brewery, and Personal Brewing.
+Since receiving the Sustainable Finger Lakes mini-grant, we plan to implement a functional can carrier reuse program in the Ithaca area, in collaboration with Greenstar and Personal Best Brewing.
 Our team will conduct market research to identify participating breweries, track key performance indicators to measure sustainability impacts, and create a comprehensive communication system between local businesses and customers via Listserv.
 We will plan the program's logistics, such as determining drop-off locations and mapping out the participating breweries.
 Additionally, we will also explore funding opportunities through grants to support the program's long-term infrastructure.

 Carbon Calculators